 Diocesan Child Protection

 We follow the national procedures for the safeguarding of children, young people and adults at risk.
 In the parish the Parish Priest is advisor.
-Auriol Lamb-Cubitt is Safeguarding Officer.
+Desmond and Jane Crone are our Safeguarding Officers.

 At the 10.00am Mass on Sundays George and Iris Hopkins and Jim Coe welcome visitors and new parishioners, introduce them to regular members of the parish and encourage them to stay for coffee after Mass.